PLhery/node-twitter-api-v2/doc/examples.md

 - OAuth 2.0 Authorization Code with PKCE (fine-grained scopes, API v2 only)

-This authentification method only requires to use the obtained **access token** with the 3-legged OAuth2 auth flow.
+This authentication method only requires to use the obtained **access token** with the 3-legged OAuth2 auth flow.
 ```ts
 const client = new TwitterApi('<YOUR-ACCESS-TOKEN>');
 ```